amacgown00/Portfolio/Retrospective.md

 - Actually effective monitoring that aren't just training compliance KPIs?
 Meet with leaders on a routine basis?

-Training Coordinator
-- Direct contributor at the site-level.
-- Determines and manages curriculum structure and training requirements across all department functions.
-- Participates in all Audits to present training material.
-- SFLMS account rights: SFLMS Admin Role
-- Manages the site-specific training: can assign, extend, reset, remove, and override training
-- Works with Quality Analysts and all site personnel.

-Leaders - Supervisors and Managers
-- Site-level roles with direct reports.
-- SFLMS account rights - Manager Role
-- Assigns training to direct reports.
-- Cannot modify or remove trainings assigned by an SFLMS Admin.
-- Cannot modify curriculum structure or requirements.

-Current state:
-2 years following the implementation, Only 25% of the people at the site have a noncompliant training status.
-Prior to the SFLMS implementation, the site training compliance was at 90%.

 Bedford Campus

 What went well